graphaware/neo4j-expire/README.md

 [![Build Status](https://travis-ci.org/graphaware/neo4j-expire.png)](https://travis-ci.org/graphaware/neo4j-expire) | <a href="http://graphaware.com/products/" target="_blank">Products</a> | <a href="http://products.graphaware.com" target="_blank">Downloads</a> | <a href="http://graphaware.com/site/expire/latest/apidocs/" target="_blank">Javadoc</a> | Latest Release: 3.2.5.51.4

-GraphAware Neo4j Lifecycle is a simple library that performs state mutations on nodes or relationships when one of two time-triggered life-cycle events occurs - expiry or revival.
-Several common 'out of the box' actions are implemented, or you can plug in your own.
-Example usages are:
+GraphAware Neo4j Lifecycle is a simple library that performs state mutations on nodes or relationships when time-triggered life-cycle events occur.
+Arbitrary events can be registered with the module, however out-of-the-box there are two - 'expiry' and 'revival'.

+Each life-cycle event is specified to occur on, or after a date that the event is responsible for calculating.
+When it fires a task, or set of tasks perform actions.

+Some example usages are:

 - Automatically delete nodes and relationships from the database when they've reached their expiration date or time-to-live (TTL).
-- Add or remove labels on a user profile node, based on last sign in date.
+- Given a marketing platform that contains SalesLead nodes, qualify these as SalesLead:Active or SalesLead:Inactive based on lastActive date.
-- When a node expires, create new relationships based on its state at that point.
-Unread items in an inbox, for example.
+- When a node expires, create new relationships based on its state at that point, for example, unread items in an inbox.

 Getting the Software
 --------------------